browserengineering/book/book/invalidation.md

 Analyzing dependencies
 ======================

-We now have dirty bits to skip unnecessarily rebuilding the layout tree and descendant bits to skip unnecessarily traversing it, which gives us a pretty fast layout engine.
-Moreover, our `ProtectedField` abstraction guarantees that dirty bits are always set when necessary.
-However, because `Protectedfield` establishes dependencies implicitly, when `read` is called, it's not always easy to tell _which_ fields will ultimately get invalidated from any given operation.
+Layout is now pretty fast and correct thanks to the `ProtectedField` abstraction.
+However, because most of our dependencies are established implicitly, by `read`, it's hard to tell which fields will ultimately get invalidated from any given operation.
 That makes it hard to understand which operations are fast and which are slow, especially as we add new style and layout features.
 This *auditability* concern happens in real browsers, too.
 After all, real browsers are millions, not thousands, of lines long, and support thousands, not just a couple, of CSS properties.
 Their dependency graphs are therefore dramatically more complex than in our browser.

-So let's make it a little easier to see the dependency graph.
-And along the way we can extract *invariants* from the code and assert the shape of that graph in a central place.
-That will give us a second benefit of [hardening] our browser against accidental bugs in the future.
+We'd therefore like to make it a easier to see the dependency graph.
+And along the way we can centralize *invariants* about the shape of that graph.
+That will [harden][hardening] our browser against accidental bugs in the future and also improve performance.
-But as we'll see, there is a third benefit that is just as important---performance.

 [hardening]: https://en.wikipedia.org/wiki/Hardening_(computing)

-One easy first step is to explicitly list the dependencies of each `ProtectedField`.
-We can make this an optional parameter to each:
+An easy first step is explicitly listing the dependencies of each `ProtectedField`.
+We can make this an optional constructor parameter:

 ``` {.python replace=dependencies%3dNone):/dependencies%3dNone%2c}
 class ProtectedField: